Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Mississippi State Schedule Analysis

-- The Bulldogs' best win this season came against the Tennessee Lady Volunteers, a squad ranked inside the AP's Top 25 (No. 23).
-The Bulldogs brought home the 91-90 win at home on February 6.
+- The Bulldogs took down the No. 23-ranked Tennessee Lady Volunteers, 91-90, on February 6, which goes down as their best victory of the season.

-- The Bulldogs have tied for the 45th-most Quadrant 1 defeats in the nation (eight).
+- The Bulldogs have eight losses against Quadrant 1 teams, tied for the 45th-most in the country.

 Mississippi State 2022-23 Best Wins